- College Experiences

 - Highlights progression in degrees obtained and job titles held

 - Employers are comfortable with this style because it is used often

 - Focuses on positions held and degrees obtained rather than skills

 - May appear redundant if you've held many similar jobs

 Organizes skills and accomplishments into functional groupings that support a job objective (see sample #3).
 This format works best for applicants who have acquired skills through self-learning or non-paid positions, as well as those who are looking for a job not directly related to their major or past employment.
 The typical number of skill headings is three, with four generally being the maximum.
-Click here for examples of Skill Headings for this type of resume.

 - Highlights accomplishments and areas of potential rather than job titles